orlando-messias/v4-frontend-challenge/README.md

 VUTTR is a repository that allows you to manage some tools with their respective ***names, links, descriptions*** and ***tags*** by searching, adding and removing them.

-Everyone can search for tools in the repository but in case of adding new ones or delete them, user login is required. *PS:* in case of your first access, you need to register first by name, email and password.
+Everyone can search for tools in the repository but in case of adding new ones or delete them, user login is required. **PS:** in case of your first access, you need to register first and then login to add or delete any tool.

 The project runs on port **3001**.